lambdaclass/cairo-vm/fuzzer/README.md

 To run the fuzzer you need to have installed Cargo-fuzz, if you don´t use the command `cargo +nightly install cargo-fuzz`

 To run simply use `cargo +nightly fuzz run --fuzz-dir . cairo_compiled_programs_fuzzer`

+We use nightly for this fuzzer cause cargo fuzz runs with the -Z flag, this only works with +nightly.